mcfarljm/fortwrap/README.txt

 code.
 For more details regarding the Fortran constructs that FortWrap is set up to wrap, refer to the html documentation and the tests directory.

-The command line options are fairly new, so haven't been tested extensively and may be subject to change in the future, but I believe they should work as described by "fortwrap.py -h".

 CONTACT